 From the Inner Harbour, it’s a quick hop on a Victoria Harbour Ferry (open February to October) to visit Fisherman’s Wharf for a whale watching tour, kayaking, or to take a fishing trip.
 While you’re there, check out the float home village and water taxis, grab some fish and chips, and enjoy some people watching.

 We spent an afternoon on the water with Eagle Wing Whale Watching Tours.
-Hubby did a whale watching tour many years ago as a teenager, but this was the first time for me and the kids, and I’d been looking forward to it for months.
+Hubby went on a whale watching tour many years ago as a teenager, but this was the first time for me and the kids, and I’d been looking forward to it for months.
 Luckily for seasick-prone me, we had a gorgeous, calm day for our tour.
 Tours are about 3.5 hours long with lots of downtime between the excitement of whale spottings, so bring snacks for the kids.
 My 5-year-old complained of being bored at parts, but a granola bar helped.

 We also swung by the Race Rocks Ecological Reserve and watched a group of Steller (Northern) and California sea lions sunning themselves on the rocks.